-Stir 1 cup cheese, soups and broth in a medium bowl.
+Stir 1 cup cheese, the soups and broth in a bowl.

 Place the broccoli and carrots into a 5-quart slow cooker.
 Top with the chicken.
+Season the chicken with salt and pepper.
 Pour the soup mixture over the chicken.

-Cover and cook on LOW for 6 hours or until the chicken is cooked through.
+Cover and cook on LOW for 6 to 7 hours or until the chicken is done.

 Remove the chicken from the cooker.
 Turn off the cooker.
-Stir in the rice and top with the chicken.
+Stir in the rice and place the chicken on top.
 Sprinkle with the remaining cheese.
 Cover and let stand for 5 minutes or until the rice is tender and the cheese is melted.
 Stir the rice mixture before serving.

 I used frozen broccoli ( unthawed).
 I also browned my chicken breasts first with Olive Oil, salt and pepper.
 I used one can of cream of mushroom soup, one can of cream of chicken soup, one cup of chicken broth and 1/4 cup of white wine.
 I mixed in two tablespoons of minced garlic when I added the cheese to the soups.
 Also sprinkled with thyme and rosemary and a pinch of red pepper flakes.
 I cooked my rice separate as it is a blend of brown, white, wild and quinoa.
 It was absolutely delicious and unlike any other chicken dish I have made with rice before.
 The secret is to cook your rice separate and add seasonings to your sauce!